 - Avoid going to sleep too late so that you can utilise longer and more intensive REM sleep phases near the end of your time in bed.

 - Do not eat anything for 3-4 hours before going to bed.
 Doing this means you'll have less glucose in your bloodstream, so your body will tap into your fat reserves to make more glucose.

 - Make sure that your bedroom is dark to increase the quality and duration of your sleep.
 This also leads to greater calorie use.

 Our TriggerSleeping pillow encourages movement while you sleep

 Last but not least, using our TriggerSleeping Mobility Pillow is another important thing you can do to lose weight during sleep.
-Our renowned sleep pillow from Dr. Eduard Lanz encourages movement while you sleep so that you not only have a more healthy sleep; instead, you also use up more calories.
+Our renowned sleep pillow from Dr. Eduard Lanz encourages movement while you sleep so that you enjoy more healthy sleep, which means that you also use up more calories.

-Visit our shop – it's full of products to support your good health: Click here
+Click here to visit our online shop – it's full of products to support your good health!